 North Carolina is very diverse, ethnically and economically, which makes it a great place to call home.
 And that’s before you consider the high quality of life prevalent across the state, with job opportunities aplenty.

-Here are a few of the great places to live in North Carolina.
+Here are a few of the best places to live in North Carolina.

 Morrisville is a suburb of Raleigh with a population of 25,007.
-Morrisville is in Wake County and is one of the best places to live in North Carolina.
+This small city is in Wake County and is one of the best places to live in North Carolina.
 Living in Morrisville offers residents a dense suburban feel and most residents rent their homes.

-In Morrisville there are many parks.
+There are many parks in this suburb.
 Families and young professionals live in Morrisville and residents tend to lean liberal.
-The public schools in Morrisville are highly rated.
+The public schools here are highly rated.
 Median household income stands at $91k plus, and the residents are well catered for in terms of restaurant and shopping options.

 Cary gets high scores in categories such as public schools, jobs, diversity, commute time, outdoor activities and nightlife.
-Cary maintains a small-town vibe with all the amenities of a large city.
+With all the amenities of a large city, Cary still maintains a small-town vibe with all the.
 Its economy is as healthy as it can get, with families taking home over $91k on average.

 There are 36 greenway trails in the area, ideal for all kinds of recreation activities.
 Check out the American Tobacco Trail for one, 23 miles built on an abandoned railroad track.
 Maybe stop by Bosphorus Restaurant for some excellent Meditarranean food.
 And don’t skip on the baklava, just because you’re feeling full.

-Uptown is a neighborhood in Charlotte, North Carolina with a population of 2,399.
-Uptown is in Mecklenburg County.
-Living in Uptown offers residents an urban feel and most residents rent their homes.
-In Uptown there are a lot of bars, restaurants, coffee shops, and parks.
+Located in Mecklenburg County, Uptown is a neighborhood in Charlotte, North Carolina.
+With a population of 2,399, living in Uptown offers residents an urban feel and most residents rent their homes.
+This quaint town has a number of bars, restaurants, coffee shops, and parks.
 Many young professionals live in Uptown and residents tend to have moderate political views.
 The public schools in Uptown are above average.

 Uptown is actually also Downtown, which is one of the funny oddities of place-naming in North Carolina.
 Allegedly it was called Uptown, although it’s downtown, because the land was on a higher elevation than the surrounding areas.

-Dilworth is a neighborhood in Charlotte, North Carolina with a population of 6,690.
-Dilworth is also in Mecklenburg County.
-Living in Dilworth offers residents an urban feel and most residents rent their homes.
+Also in Mecklenburg County, Dilworth is a neighborhood in Charlotte, North Carolina with a population of 6,690.
+Living here offers residents an urban feel and most residents rent their homes.
 In Dilworth there are a lot of bars, restaurants, coffee shops, and parks.
 Many young professionals live in Dilworth and residents tend to lean conservative.
 The public schools in Dilworth are highly rated.

 Tree-lined streets run through Dilworth.
 Kenilworth Commons and Park Square retail plazas have specialty food and clothes shops, while interior design stores and boutiques dot the area.
 Freedom Park is popular for its lake and walking trails, and the Discovery Place Nature museum nearby is home to animals and a planetarium.

-Apex is a suburb of Raleigh with a population of 48,254.
-Apex is in Wake County.
+Apex is a suburb of Raleigh with a population of 48,254 located in Wake County.
 Living in Apex offers residents a dense suburban feel and most residents own their homes.
 In Apex there are a lot of restaurants and parks.
 Many families live in Apex and residents tend to have moderate political views.
 The public schools in Apex are highly rated.

 Apex encompasses the community of Friendship at its southern border.
 In 1994, the downtown area was designated a historic district, and the Apex train depot, built in 1867, is designated a Wake County landmark.
 The depot location marks the highest point on the old Chatham Railroad, hence the town’s name.
 The town motto is “The Peak of Good Living.”
 Visit the Salem Street Pub for an uncomplicated but delicious line up of brews and burgers.